 January/February is warmer since it’s the summer season in the southern hemisphere.

-How much time do we spend in nature?
+How much time do I spend in nature?

-We spend maximum time in nature!
-We offer two game drives per day – early morning and afternoon.
-We typically leave the lodge around dawn, come back for lunch (or have a picnic lunch), head back out an hour or so after lunch, and return for dinner (sometimes late).
+You will spend maximum time in nature!
+You will have two game drives per day – early morning and afternoon.
+You typically leave the lodge around dawn, come back for lunch (or have a picnic lunch), head back out an hour or so after lunch, and return for dinner (sometimes late).
 Be prepared for long days.

-Can we walk around to see the wildlife?
+Can I walk around to see the wildlife?

-For safety reasons, we are not permitted to leave the vehicles on safari drives, although we can walk around the lodge grounds.
+For safety reasons, you are not permitted to leave the vehicles on safari drives, although you can walk around the lodge grounds.

-What is Cheesemans’ background/history in East Africa tourism?
+What is Cheesemans’ background in East Africa tourism?

-Doug and Gail have been leading safaris since 1978 and have known many of the local naturalists/guides since they were young adults.
+Doug and Gail have been leading safaris in Tanzania and Kenya since 1978 and have known many of the local naturalists/guides since they were young adults.
 Not only do you have experts on wildlife behavior, but you also get a unique family-like experience from spending time with Doug, Gail, and the local guides.